-Last month at an event in San Francisco, J.D.
-Choi, Samsung's lead man on the Tizen project, held up a smartphone and said that the device, the Samsung Z, would go on sale in Russia in the third quarter of the year.
-The official launch of the Samsung Z was to occur last week at a Tizen event in Moscow, complete with market-ready products.
-Then at the last moment Samsung bailed out and failed to deliver the Samsung Z. This was a repeat of their embarrassing failure to launch a Tizen phone with NTT Docomo earlier this year.
+The Samsung Z was to go on sale in Russia in this current quarter but the company is now stating that more time is needed.
+At the last possible moment Samsung bailed out and failed to deliver their new Tizen OS based smartphone.
+This was a repeat of their embarrassing failure to launch a Tizen phone with NTT Docomo earlier this year.
 Samsung is now losing all market credibility by delaying their Tizen phone.

 Samsung who was building credibility in the market as the number one Android OEM had a window of opportunity to launch their new Tizen based smartphone and have developers follow them.
 Now that window may be quickly closing due to Samsung losing ground to competing Android OEMs.
 In China, Samsung is losing ground according to a new Counterpoint top ten smartphones list that was recently published.
 Their one time flagship Samsung S4 came in at a dismal ninth place behind leading smartphones from Xiaomi, Apple and Huawei.